tomwhite007/with-next-from/README.md

 Library code for the custom RxJs operator, `withNextFrom` npm library [in this sub folder](/libs/with-next-from)

 `withNextFrom` is designed to behave in a similar way to the standard RxJs operator, `withLatestFrom`, but without the issue described below.
-It can be treated as a drop in replacement for the original operator that particullarly benefits [Angular](https://angular.io/) developers using scaffolded unit tests the follow Angular standard / best practices.
+It can be treated as a drop in replacement for the original operator that particullarly benefits [Angular](https://angular.io/) developers using scaffolded unit tests that follow accepted Angular best practices.

 This project was generated using [Nx](https://nx.dev).